JDArmy/textwatermark-service/README.md

 ### Create worker

-The params JSON string is the same as what you exported by using `TextWatermark` package in the console. see <https://textwatermark.jd.army/cmdline/#export-parameters-example>
+The params JSON string is the same as what you exported by using the `TextWatermark` package in the console. see <https://textwatermark.jd.army/cmdline/#export-parameters-example>

 ```sh
 curl -X 'POST' \